Did You Know?

 Focus Areas

-Welcome Home is deeply committed to honoring Veterans and providing services that will help restore their lives.
-All support and services are customized to meet the needs and goals of each individual Veteran.
+services that will help restore their lives.
+All support and wrap-around services are customized

 EMERGENCY & TRANSITIONAL SHELTER

-• Homeless Veterans outreach and day services
+• Homeless outreach and services

 PERMANENT HOUSING